Revolutionary holidays didn’t start and end with Independence Day.

 When the Revolutionary War ended, Trumbull, Conn., celebrated with A Great Jubilee Day on May 26, 1783.
 The grand event featured militia maneuvers, feasting, prayer, speeches and toasts.
 The town was then called Stratford, and the holiday is now called Memorial Day.

 Holidays used to be local affairs, and they often moved around the calendar.
 For many years, the entire United States celebrated only two annual holidays: Washington’s Birthday and the Fourth of July.
 Much of New England, of course, didn’t celebrate Christmas.

-Early Thanksgivings happened when state or local officials decided that happened.
+Early Thanksgivings happened when state or local officials decided it happened.
 In 1816, for example, Massachusetts celebrated Thanksgiving on November 28, while New Hampshire observed it on November 14.
 It wasn’t until 1941 that Congress passed a federal law making Thanksgiving the fourth Thursday in November.